blackboardsh/electrobun/docs-old/architecture.md

 /src/zig - zig native bindings, compiles to the native renderer process.
-/src/zig/build - where the compiled src/objc ends up so zig can see it and embed it /src/cli - a cli for building and running developer apps, it reads electrobun.config files /example - Interactive example using the library.
+/src/zig/build - where the compiled src/objc ends up so zig can see it and embed it /src/cli - a cli for building and running developer apps, it reads electrobun.config files /playground - Interactive playground using the library.
 </pre>

 ## Building